cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

    and Ksigma is computed:

-   - by the client: Ksigma = ePubS^ePrivU
+   - by the client: Ksigma = epkS^eskU

-   - by the server: Ksigma = ePubU^ePrivS
+   - by the server: Ksigma = epkU^eskS

 ## Integrating OPAQUE with TLS 1.3 {#SecTls13}